The 7 Most Important KPIs for a SaaS Company

 Conclusion

 Don’t get overwhelmed by seemingly limitless SaaS KPIs.
-These five are the most important KPIs and will serve as the foundation for your dashboard.
+These seven are the most important KPIs and will serve as the foundation for your dashboard:

 About Milestone: We have worked with SaaS businesses for nearly two decades.
 We understand the industry and its unique challenges.